How MCP Toplist ranks servers

 - Code quality.
 The composite score is a popularity and activity signal, not a quality assessment.

-useCount); others don't.
-We don't blend usage into the score because coverage is uneven. - Security or trust.A high score doesn't imply a server is safe to run.
+useCount) won't move the score.
+Treat the downloads term as a partial adoption proxy, not a complete one. - Security or trust.A high score doesn't imply a server is safe to run.
 Always review the repository before installing.

 - Servers without a public repository.Stars and commit activity terms collapse to zero, so closed-source or repo-less servers will rank low even if they're widely used.